Coherent distributions for the rigid rotator: Quantum phase-space distributions

-These are coherent solutions of (\ref{leq0}) in the sense that during time evolution remain the same functionals of ${\sf n}$ and $S$. \\ The quantum (Wigner-type) distributions are related to a peculiar form of $\tilde{\sf f}({\cal R},{\bf r},t)$, in which the variable ${\bf r}$ (Fourier dual to $\vec{\rho}$) enters as a parameter for translations on the configuration space.
-To obtain this functional we note that in (\ref{f0r}) ${\bf Z}$ is the generator of the translations to the right, and therefore
+The quantum (Wigner-type) distributions are related to a peculiar form of $\tilde{\sf f}({\cal R},{\bf r},t)$, in which the variable ${\bf r}$ (Fourier dual to $\vec{\rho}$) enters as a parameter for translations on the configuration space.
+To obtain this functional we note that ${\bf Z}$ in (\ref{f0r}) is the generator of the translations to the right, and therefore

 where $\sigma$ is a real parameter, $\sigma {\bf r} \cdot \vec{\xi}$ is an element of the Lie algebra ${\frak so}(3,{\mathbb R})$, and $\gamma = \sigma \vert {\bf r} \vert $ has the significance of a rotation angle.
-On the Cartan subalgebra of any semisimple Lie algebra we can introduce a lattice structure, dual to the lattice of the weights, while discrete rotation angles are associated with a complete orthonormal set of angle states \cite{ao1,ao2}.
-Moreover, the commutation relations $[Z_i, Z_j ] = \epsilon_{ijk} Z_k$ are due to the nonlinearity of the operator ${\bf Z}$, which is effective only outside a certain "infinitesimal domain" around identity of the angular coordinates.
+The "${\bf r}$-translations" will be defined using the first-order finite differences expression for (\ref{lim}). \\ A natural discretization of $SO(3, {\mathbb R})$ is provided by its discrete subgroups, the largest covering uniformly $SO(3, {\mathbb R})$ being the icosahedron group, with 60 elements \cite{su14}.
+Discretization with statistical significance is the partition in elementary cells (Section 3), while for dynamics, we note that the commutation relations $[Z_i, Z_j ] = \epsilon_{ijk} Z_k$ are due to the nonlinearity of the operator ${\bf Z}$, which is effective only outside a certain "infinitesimal domain" around identity.
+On the Cartan subalgebra of any semisimple Lie algebra we can introduce a lattice structure, dual to the lattice of the weights, while for the plane rotator discrete rotation angles are associated with a complete orthonormal set of angle states \cite{ao1,ao2}.
 Thus, near ${\bf r} =0$ the derivative (\ref{lim}) may retain the nonlocal, finite differences expression, in which $\sigma$ is a small, but finite constant.
-Considering $\sigma = \hbar$, (\ref{f0r}) suggests the "quantum" form
+Presuming that for $\sigma \rightarrow \hbar >0$ the 2-point derivative (\ref{lim}) should be correlated with a 2-point form of the local entropy (or information) \cite{cdq2}, $\ln {\sf n}({\cal R}) \rightarrow [ \ln {\sf n}({\cal R}\re^{\hbar {\bf r} \cdot \vec{\xi}/2}) + \ln {\sf n}({\cal R}\re^{- \hbar {\bf r} \cdot \vec{\xi}/2}) ]/2$, the classical distribution (\ref{f0r}) takes the "quantum" form

 where $\Psi = \sqrt{\sf n}~ \re^{\ri S / \hbar}$ is the complex wave function.
-This expression, in principle, will provide by (\ref{fr2}) a phase-space distribution ${\sf f}_\Psi$, but due to the infinite integration domain over ${\bf r}$, such a functional will not have the properties of the Wigner quasiprobability distributions.
+This expression, in principle, will provide by (\ref{fr2}) a phase-space distribution ${\sf f}_q$, but due to the infinite integration domain over ${\bf r}$, such a functional will not have the properties of the Wigner quasiprobability distributions.
 Therefore, at $\rho / \hbar$ large, we may consider instead the functional